- 10 years

 at A quick glance

 We will be in touch over the phone and /or email to further navigate your child's sleep as you implement the plan.

-We will have a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.
+Next you will book a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.

 You will then get a questionnaire to fill out about your child's sleep and your family's schedule and goals.

 "My five year old was never a good sleeper.
 I was starting to think that waking up several times a night and starting our day at 5 am was just our normal.
 Until I met and worked with Lauren.
 She was excellent to work with.
 She was in touch with me as much as I needed throughout the whole process.
 My son now sleeps through the night and gets up at a more reasonable time in the morning.
 He is so proud of himself and he is much happier during the day."